BrianDang/WPIHacksProject/README.md

 ## Getting Started

-Wingman was built using (Tinder Scraper)[https://github.com/gcwelborn/tinder-scraper] and (Torch-RNN)[https://github.com/jcjohnson/torch-rnn].
+Wingman was built using [Tinder Scraper](https://github.com/gcwelborn/tinder-scraper) and [Torch-RNN](https://github.com/jcjohnson/torch-rnn).
 The web client was built using Bootstrap.
 The database that stores responses was made using Amazon Web Services.

 ### Prerequisites